Michigan State vs. Indiana State: Sportsbook promo codes, odds, spread, over/under - December 30

 Michigan State vs. Indiana State: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 30

-The Michigan State Spartans (7-5) take a three-game winning streak into a home contest against the Indiana State Sycamores (11-1), winners of 10 straight.
-It tips at 2:00 PM ET (on Fox Sports 1) on Saturday, December 30, 2023.
+A pair of hot squads hit the court when the Michigan State Spartans (7-5) host the Indiana State Sycamores (11-1) on Saturday, December 30, 2023 at 2:00 PM ET.
+The Spartans are putting their three-game winning streak on the line versus the Sycamores, who have won 10 in a row.

-In this article, you will find the spread and odds across multiple sportsbooks for the Michigan State vs. Indiana State matchup.
+You will find odds, spreads, over/unders and more across multiple sportsbooks for the Michigan State vs. Indiana State matchup in this article.

 Michigan State vs. Indiana State Game Info